MysteryPancake/Houdini-Fun/Houdini_SDFs.md

 f@surface = sdSphere(v@P, 0.5);
 ```

-4. Add a VDB Convert node set to 'Polygons' to convert it from a volume into geometry.
+4. Add a VDB Convert node set to 'Polygons' to convert it from a volume into geometry:

 <img src="./images/sdfs/vdbconvert.png" width="500">